1000 BCE - 300 CE: Classical Traditions, Major Religions, & Giant Empires

 Document 6: Porcelain

-Silk Production [The Freer Gallery of Art and Arthur M. Sackler Gallery, Smithsonian Institution]
+Silk Production [PDF] [The Freer Gallery of Art and Arthur M. Sackler Gallery, Smithsonian Institution]

 Select "Part II" under "The Art and Archaeology of Ancient China" to go to page 26 of this PDF guide for information about silk production.

 Chinese Inventions: Can You Name Them?
-[Asia for Educators]
+[PDF] [Asia for Educators]

 Exploring the many inventions that China has contributed to our daily existence, this unit provides an excellent starting point for discussing both the achievements of Chinese civilization and China's influence on the West.
 Silk, tea, porcelain, paper, printing, gunpowder, compass, alchemy, the civil service, and grain storage are some of the ideas/inventions covered.
 Discussion questions included.

-A comparative tracking various inventions and ideas as they appeared in Chinese and Western histories.
-Covers many of the items mentioned in the unit Chinese Inventions: Can You Name Them? (above) and spans the period from 300 BCE to 1900 CE.
+A comparative timeline tracking various inventions and ideas as they appeared in Chinese and Western histories.
+Spans the period from 1300 BCE to 1200 CE.

-China's Contirbutions to the West [Asia for Educators]
+China's Gifts to the West [PDF] [Asia for Educators]

 China Firsts [China Mirror, University of Michigan]